 Empathy is a beautiful skill.

 PS.
-THIS page talks about ONE blockage that stops many couples figuring "it out" so I hope you'll take it onboard.
+This page talks about ONE blockage that stops many couples figuring “it out” so I hope you’ll take it onboard.

-Just know that there are OTHER blockages too.
+Know that there are OTHER blockages too.